Welcome

 Regulators and firms must take steps to reduce identified risks.
 This may include:

-• requiring firms to improve systems and controls
+• requiring firms to improve systems and controls, record keeping, and governance arrangements

-Firms must have proportionate policies and procedures to address their particular risks.
+Firms must have proportionate policies and procedures tailored to their risk profile.
+Effective mitigation features:

 Ongoing Monitoring